June 25, 2025

 Chase is required to provide you with a denial letter outlining the specific reasons for the rejection.
 Carefully review this letter to understand why your application was unsuccessful.
 Common reasons include a low credit score, insufficient credit history, too many recent inquiries, or a high debt-to-income ratio.

-Chase has a reconsideration line (888-270-2127 for personal cards, 800-453-9719 for business cards) where you can speak with a representative to explain your situation and potentially have the decision reconsidered.
-Be prepared to provide additional information or documentation to support your case.
+Chase has a reconsideration line (1-888-270-2127 for personal cards, 1-800-453-9719 for business cards) you can call to speak with a representative.
+Explaining your situation live could get Chase to reconsider their decision.

-It is generally advised to wait a few months before reapplying for the same card, especially if the reason for denial was credit related.
-This gives you time to improve your creditworthiness.
+Wait a few months before reapplying for the same card, especially if the reason for denial was credit-related.
+This gives you time to improve your creditworthiness and increases your chances of approval the next time around.

 If you’re facing a denial or want to avoid the potential complications of traditional bank card approvals, consider Ramp.

-• Expense management tools: Set spending limits, automate receipt collection, and streamline expense reporting.
+• Expense management tools: Set spending limits, automate receipt collection, and streamline expense reporting with buil-in expense management automation software

-• Accounting integrations: Ramp connects with leading accounting platforms like QuickBooks, Xero, Sage Intacct, and NetSuite to help you close your books 8x faster.
+• Accounting integrations: Ramp connects with leading accounting platforms like QuickBooks, Xero, and NetSuite to help you close your books faster

 Try Ramp for free